Raken001/Quizify/README.md

 1. Backend: Add routes in the appropriate route files
 2. Frontend: Create new components in the `pages` directory
 3. Update routing in `app.routes.ts`

-### Code Style

-The project uses Prettier for code formatting with the following configuration:
-- Print width: 100 characters
-- Single quotes
-- Specific overrides for different file types

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is open source and available under the MIT License.